MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 Super T bridge model
 ------------------------------------------------------------
-This example reproduces a bridge grillage model of a super-T bridge from Caprani et al. (2017).
-In that study, a numerical model was constructed in commercial software i.e. LUSAS.
+This example reproduces the grillage model of a super-T bridge from Caprani et al. (2017).
+In that study, the LUSAS commercial software is used to create the grillage model.
 Figure 1 shows the Super-T deck cross-section.

 ..  figure:: ../../_images/example_cross_section.PNG
     :align: center